 - Fulfill duties beyond the classroom that are shared among the faculty and staff.
 This might include welcoming prospective students at admissions events, chaperoning dances, or helping make our beloved twice-yearly all-school trips a fun-filled success

 The annual (ten-month school year) salary range for this position is based on relevant experience (sample ranges: $57,000–$68,000 for up to 9 years experience and $70,000–$88,000 for 10–19 years experience).
 A generous benefits package includes health and dental insurance and retirement contributions.
 In addition, the school encourages and supports professional development, including through summer grants for curriculum development and personal enrichment and funding for workshops and other programs.

 We offer personalized and sustained onboarding during the first year, including weekly meetings with the Assistant Head of School and the Dean of Faculty Hiring and Support and close work with a peer mentor.

 Ideal candidates will have demonstrated commitment to supporting equity and inclusion in a diverse community.
-They will have some teaching experience at the college or high school level, as well as a keen interest in collaborating with colleagues while mentoring young people.
+They will have some teaching experience, as well as a keen interest in collaborating with colleagues while mentoring young people.

 Interested candidates should submit the following materials by April 22 to Dean of Faculty Hiring and Support Mara Dale (firstname.lastname@example.org):